Project Reports

 embedded source code

-testbench source
+software testbench source

-VHDL/Verilog source with testbenches if applicable
+VHDL/Verilog source with testbenches

 simulation source if applicable